mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 INTERNAL AND^

 SHORT-RANGE EXPLORATION
-The term ‘exploration’ is loosely used as a catch- all for all missions intended to obtain information of a non-military sort.
+The term ‘exploration’ is loosely used as a catch-all for all missions intended to obtain information of a non-military sort.
 This includes mapping new areas as well as chart-updating, investigation of specific characteristics such as ice composition on